6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Do I have to have my wisdom teeth removed?

-Wisdom teeth do not need to be removed if they are not causing problems.
-However, it is suggested to have them removed because they are hard to take care of.
-Teeth located that far back in the mouth are difficult to clean and sometimes your toothbrush cannot properly brush them.
-This leads to occurrences of tooth decay.
+You don’t need to remove wisdom teeth if they aren’t causing problems.
+However, we often suggest removal because they are hard to care for.
+Teeth located far back in the mouth are difficult to clean, and sometimes, your toothbrush cannot properly brush them, leading to tooth decay.
 On the other hand, if you can keep them clean and they are not causing any dental issues, then there is no reason to remove them.

 Receive Dental Care Today

 Do you need to remove your wisdom teeth?
 Are you looking for treatment for overcrowded teeth?
-Call Dr. Duling for treatment by calling 256.202.4186.
+Call Dr. Duling for tooth extraction in Owens Cross Roads, AL, by calling 256.202.4186.
 You can also request an appointment with Dr. Duling on our website.